ray-project/ray/doc/source/cluster/configure-manage-dashboard.md

 histogram_quantile(0.95, sum(rate(ray_dashboard_api_requests_duration_seconds_bucket[5m])) by (le))
 ```

-These metrics can be queried via Prometheus or Grafana UI.
-Instructions on how to set these tools up can be found {ref}`here <observability-visualization-setup>`.
+You can query these metrics from the Prometheus or Grafana UI.
+Find instructions on how to set these tools up {ref}`here <observability-visualization-setup>`.

 (observability-visualization-setup)=
 ## Integrating with Prometheus and Grafana
-Optional integration with Prometheus and Grafana enables 2 valuable features:
+The optional integration with Prometheus and Grafana enables two features:
-- Default Grafana dashboard templates provided by Ray that visualize the important system metrics for monitoring and debugging.
+- Access to default Grafana dashboard templates provided by Ray to visualize key system metrics for monitoring and debugging.
-- View the time-series metrics in Ray Dashboard directly via embedded Grafana visualizations.
+- Embedding of Grafana visualizations in Ray Dashboard to view the time-series metrics.

-For better Ray Dashboard experience, i.e., viewing time-series metrics, users need to set up Prometheus and Grafana and integrate them with Ray Dashboard.
+For the enhanced Ray Dashboard experience, like viewing time-series metrics, set up Prometheus and Grafana to integrate with Ray Dashboard.

 ### Setting up Prometheus
-Prometheus is needed to scrape metrics from Ray clusters for rendering Grafana visualizations.
-Follow {ref}`the instructions <prometheus-setup>` to set up your Prometheus server and starts to scrape system and application metrics from Ray clusters.
+To render Grafana visualizations, you need Prometheus to scrape metrics from Ray clusters.
+Follow {ref}`the instructions <prometheus-setup>` to set up your Prometheus server and start to scrape system and application metrics from Ray Clusters.

 (grafana)=
 ### Setting up Grafana
-Grafana is a tool that supports more advanced visualizations of prometheus metrics and allows you to create custom dashboards with your favorite metrics.
-Ray exports some default configurations which include a default Grafana dashboard showing some of the most valuable metrics for debugging ray applications.
+Grafana is a tool that supports advanced visualizations of Prometheus metrics and allows you to create custom dashboards with your favorite metrics.
+Ray exports some default configurations, which include a default Grafana dashboard showing some of the most valuable metrics for debugging Ray applications.

 ::::{tab-set}